violin0622/xunit/README.md

 // true
 ```

-Format IEC/SI to string,
+Use 'xunit' as you would 'time' package to construct an IEC/SI size,
-Use 'xunit' as you would 'time' package to construct a size:
+and format it to string.

 ```go